View Current

 Purpose

-(1) The purpose of this resource is to set out guidelines that enable successful communication in online settings by Hibernia College Faculty, Adjunct Faculty, Staff and students.
+(1) The purpose of this resource is to set out guidelines that enable successful communication in online settings by Hibernia College Faculty, Adjunct Faculty, Staff and learners.
 Online communication can create barriers that do not exist in face-to-face communication due to the lack of visual and paralinguistic (facial expression, intonation, gesture, body orientation) cues and time gaps within conversations.
-Practising good netiquette, the etiquette of the online environment, can help to promote understanding and minimise conflict in online communication.
+Practising good netiquette, the etiquette of the online environment, and the provision of appropriate information can help to promote understanding and minimise conflict in online communication.

 Scope

-(2) This resource applies to all Hibernia College Staff, Faculty, Adjunct Faculty and students when participating in any type of online communication.
+(2) This resource applies to all Hibernia College Staff, Faculty, Adjunct Faculty and learners when participating in any type of online communication.

 Definitions

-(5) All communications with Hibernia College, either in person or through online communication, are considered professional engagements rather than personal ones.
+(5) All communications with Hibernia College, through any medium, are considered professional engagements rather than personal ones.
 Accordingly, all online communication should be treated as professional interactions.

 (6) Before engaging in any type of online communication, whether that is an email, posting in a discussion forum or participating in an online class, ask yourself the following questions (adapted from the Teaching Council’s Draft guidelines for registered teachers about the use of social media):